MedOpenClaw and MedFlowBench: Auditing Medical Agents in Full-Study Workflows: Related Work

 \textbf{Full-study and interactive medical imaging systems.} More closely related work begins to address study-level or interactive radiology settings.
 One line studies volumetric or 3D medical image reasoning with language-guided analysis over image volumes \cite{baharoon2025rexgroundingct,hoopes2024voxelprompt,mao2025ctagent}.
 Another line evaluates agents in simulated or simplified radiology environments \cite{zheng2024radabench,jiang2025medagentbench}.
 A third line explores natural-language assistance or copilot-style interaction inside existing imaging software such as 3D Slicer \cite{barr2024slicerchat,namic2025copilot}.
 These directions move closer to clinical imaging workflow, but differ in whether the main emphasis is on volumetric reasoning, environment design, or software-integrated interaction.
 Our work sits at the intersection of these threads by focusing on study-level evaluation in a real viewer with preserved execution traces.

-\textbf{General-purpose agent runtimes.} At the systems level, \framework{} is related to general-purpose agent runtimes such as OpenClaw, which support heterogeneous tools and channels \cite{openclaw2026,openclaw_tools2026} and target open-world task completion~\cite{openclaw_policy2026,openclaw_sandbox2026}.
-In contrast to these runtimes, \framework{} builds bounded control into the task interface itself: agents are restricted to viewer-native operations and vetted analysis tools under a standardized study-level protocol.
-This makes the system safer, more auditable, and better aligned with clinical workflow.
+\textbf{General-purpose agent runtimes.} At the systems level, \framework{} is related to real-environment agent benchmarks for software engineering, desktop use, and tabular tasks~\cite{jimenez2024swebench,xie2024osworld,erickson2025tabarena}, as well as general-purpose runtimes such as OpenClaw~\cite{openclaw2026,openclaw_tools2026,openclaw_policy2026,openclaw_sandbox2026}.
+Unlike open-ended agent runtimes, \framework{} builds bounded control into the medical-imaging interface itself: agents are restricted to software-native actions and vetted advanced operations under a standardized protocol.
+This makes traces safer, replayable, and aligned with clinical evidence requirements.